-A public funeral service for a person who has died of any of the diseases listed above must not be held in the presence of the body unless the body has been embalmed and placed in a sealed casket.
-Quarantined persons may not attend a public funeral service; but may, at the discretion of the DC Health Director, be taken to places of burial provided they do not mingle with the non-quarantined persons present.
-22B DCMR § 214.6.
+A public funeral service for a person who has died of any of the diseases listed above must not be held in the presence of the body unless the body has been embalmed and placed in a hermetically sealed casket.

-There may be consideration for the District to enter into Mutual Aid Agreements with neighboring jurisdictions in the National Capital Region for cremation and/or mass burial in the event of a mass fatality incident.
-These agreements are authorized through EMAC and various Mayor’s Orders, including:
+The District may enter into Mutual Aid Agreements with neighboring jurisdictions in the NCR for cremation and/or mass burial in the event of a mass fatality incident.
+These agreements are authorized through Emergency Management Assistance Compact (EMAC) and various Mayor’s Orders, including:

-During the West African Ebola epidemic in 2014, Maryland’s Board of Morticians and Funeral Directors and Maryland’s Secretary of Health and Mental Hygiene’s Office agreed that it was acceptable to transport any infected decedents from the District to Maryland for the purposes of cremation consistent with the protocols set forth in the ConOps plan.
+During the West African Ebola epidemic in 2014, Maryland’s Board of Morticians and Funeral Directors and Maryland’s Secretary of Health and Mental Hygiene’s Office agreed that it was acceptable to transport any infected decedents from the District to Maryland for the purposes of cremation.
+Transportation plans in that incident included details for postmortem preparation of the infectious remains.

 See section 4.10.2 for more information about EMAC.

 If a mass fatality incident overwhelms District resources, aid can be requested via the National Disaster Medical System (NDMS).
 See section 4.11 of the Manual.